software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 ## Activity Diagrams

-As a lab worker, I want to sign up so that I can organize and keep track of my lab equipment:
+As a lab worker, I want to sign up so that I can organize and keep track of my lab equipment: <br>

-As a business owner, I want to sign up so that I can keep track of the business's inventory in the storage warehouse:
+As a business owner, I want to sign up so that I can keep track of the business's inventory in the storage warehouse: <br>

 ![image](./pictures/ActivityDia.png)